mplewis/freevite/NOTES.md

 - [ ] URL builder helpers
 - [ ] Form to request resend link(s) for email address
 - [ ] # Add Sentry to frontend
-- [ ] Diff dates in `notify` so that they are omitted when unchanged
 - [ ] Investigate why some emailed URLs use incorrect hosts for Netlify Deploy Preview
 - [ ] Stably sort RSVP list
 - [ ] Allow sorting of RSVP list with UI